NizarNi/Augmented-Scrum/augmented_scrum_guide.md

 The team defines:
 - What will be built
 - What AI is authorized to generate, and within what boundaries
-- Who is responsible for validating each AI-generated component
+- Who is responsible : Humans are assigned to task, they are Agmented devs
 - The cognitive budget for the sprint (see Rules)

 ### Daily Scrum
-The focus shifts from activity reporting to system control:
+The focus must include not only value tracking, but system control as well:
 - What was generated?
 - What has been validated?
 - What is not yet understood?